GabrielSSGitb/GabrielSSGitb/README.md

 - 🔧 I believe good code solves real problems — readable, maintainable, purposeful.
 - 📚 Computer Science student with a builder's mindset.
-- 🚀 Focused on growing as a backend developer through real projects.
+- 🚀 Focused on growing as a fullstack developer through real projects.
 - 🧩 Every challenge is a chance to learn something new.

 ---